My late brother Hans-Joachim Güntherodt (1939 – 2014), Prof.em. of Physics at University of Basel)

 Prof. Yvan Bruynseraede, Head of the Laboratory of Solid-State Physics and Magnetism (1971 – 2003), K.U.
 Leuven, Belgium

-Stuart S. P. Parkin (MPI Halle; formerly at IBM Almaden Research Centre, San Jose, CA)
+Stuart S. P. Parkin (MPI of Microstructure Physics, Halle (Saale); formerly at IBM Almaden Research Centre, San Jose, CA)

 The somewhat other IBM Fellow!
 2004 A. von Humboldt Research Award at RWTH Aachen